tomkaboris/cv_tomkaboris/README.md

 "OPPORTUNITY DON'T HAPPEN, YOU CREATE THEM"

 This repository is created to present my resume for employment opportunities.
-The image of this web-server/site can be also pulled from Docker hub.
+The image of Nginx web-server can be also pulled from Docker hub.

 ```bash
 docker run -p 80:80 -d boristomka/cv_tomkaboris